-Amazon Packaging Standards Can Build Your New Revenue Stream
+Amazon Packaging Standards Can Build Your Revenue Stream

-Amazon executes an amazing 49% of all U.S. online sales.
-Now this business colossus is using financial incentives to push its vendor community into compliance with rigorous Amazon packaging standards.
-The business opportunity for testing labs is huge!
+Amazon executes an astounding 45% of all online sales in the United States.
+Furthermore, this business colossus is using financial incentives to push its vendors to comply with rigorous Amazon packaging standards.
+These standards present a massive business opportunity for testing labs.

-- ISTA 6-Amazon.com-SIOC is a requirement for FFP and SIOC Certification
+- ISTA 6-Amazon.com-SIOC: requirement for FFP and SIOC certification

-- ISTA 6-Amazon.com-Over Boxing is a requirement for PFP Certification
+- ISTA 6-Amazon.com-Over Boxing: requirement for PFP certification

 Motivation for Vendors and Testing Labs

-Testing labs should be motivated by the potential revenue.
-Amazon has not released the number of products covered by its FBA program but estimates are in the millions.
-Testing and certifying all those products represents an enormous amount of business for qualified labs.
+This charge-back cuts into profit margins and testing labs should be motivated by the potential revenue.
+Amazon has not released the number of products covered by its FBA program, but estimates are in the millions.
+Testing and certifying all FBA-certified items represents an enormous amount of business for qualified labs.

-There are three ways for vendors to get packaged products certified:
+There are three ways for vendors to certify packaged products:

-- Send it to Amazon for testing and certification.
-Vendors must pay for this service, which is reasonable, but they must also wait in line, which is a problem for vendors who want to quickly ramp up sales and control selling costs.
-Also, the Amazon testing labs give feedback if a packaged product fails a test but don’t consult during package re-design.
-If there is a failure, the vendor has to work thru the problems on their own.
+Vendors can send their item(s) to Amazon for testing and certification.
+They must pay for this service, which is reasonable, but must also wait in line.
+This wait poses a problem for vendors who want to quickly ramp up sales and control selling costs.
+Additionally, the Amazon testing labs provide feedback if a packaged product fails a test, but do not offer consultation for package re-design.
+If there is a failure, the vendor must work through the problems on their own.

-- Get an in-house lab certified by Amazon.
-This will work for large corporations who have testing labs but it is not a real option for the vast majority of vendors.
+Vendors with an in-house lab can receive a lab certification from Amazon.
+This option works for large corporations with testing labs but is not a viable option for most vendors.

-- Use an APASS certified lab.
-APASS stands for Amazon Packaging Support and Supplier Network.
-APASS labs are approved by Amazon to perform the ISTA 6-Amazon tests and provide certification.
-This is how independent testing labs can participate and create new revenue streams.
-Vendors need labs who can run and document the tests efficiently and offer re-design advice when packaged products don’t pass.
-Ideally a lab should be able to work with a vendor during the package design process, testing and reporting on multiple prototypes before final certification testing.
+Vendors can use an Amazon Packaging Support and Supplier Network (APASS) certified lab.
+APASS labs are approved by Amazon to perform the ISTA 6-Amazon testing and provide certification.
+This option allows independent testing labs to participate and create new revenue streams.
+Vendors require labs that can run and document tests efficiently and offer re-design advice when packaged products do not pass.
+Ideally, a lab should be able to work with a vendor during testing and the package design process and should report on multiple prototypes before final certification testing.

-ISTA 6-Amazon-Over Box defines a general simulation test for e-Commerce fulfillment by an individual packaged product being placed into a master shipping container (Over Box) with dunnage (air pillows and Kraft paper) and, possibly, other products.
-It includes two sequences of drop shock testing and one sequence of random vibration testing, with a single test profile.
+- ISTA 6-Amazon-Over Box: defines a general simulation test for e-commerce fulfillment.
+An individually packaged product is placed into a master shipping container (Over Box) with dunnage (air pillows and Kraft paper) and possibly other products.
+The standard includes two sequences of drop shock testing and one sequence of random vibration testing with a single test profile.

-The specifications for both of these standards are available to ISTA members on the ISTA website.
+The specifications for both these standards are available to ISTA members on the ISTA website.

-First, we can help you streamline ISTA 6-Amazon vibration testing.
-The VR9500 controller and VibrationVIEW software are optimized for the ISTA 6-Amazon style of vibration test.
-Entering the random vibration test profiles is straightforward and testing is executed efficiently, followed up by comprehensive, automated reporting.
-If a customer’s packaged product fails the vibration tests, you’ll have a wealth of information in the test results so you can help them with design modifications.
+Vibration Research can help testing labs streamline ISTA 6-Amazon vibration testing.
+The VR9500/VR10500 controllers and VibrationVIEW software are optimized for the ISTA 6-Amazon vibration test.
+The process of entering the random vibration test profiles is straightforward, the tests are executed efficiently, and the software offers comprehensive automated reporting.
+If a customer’s packaged product fails a vibration test, you’ll have a wealth of information in the test results to help them with design modifications.

-In addition, using the ObserVR1000 DAQ and ObserVIEW software, you can instrument a packaged product with accelerometers and analyze the drop test results.
-This isn’t necessary if your customer’s packaged product passes the drop tests BUT, if it fails, you’ll have the data and insight to advise on an intelligent re-design, not relying on just a best-guess approach.
+With the ObserVR1000 DAQ and ObserVIEW software, testing labs can instrument a packaged product with accelerometers and analyze the drop test results.
+If your customer’s packaged product fails a drop test, you’ll have the data and insight to advise on an intelligent re-design instead of relying on a best-guess approach.